hldohaga/upfnabp/methodandresults.md

 ### Multiple Regression

-Multivariable regression models are then developed to understand the interactions between variables and to develop a mathematical model.
+Multivariable regression models are then developed to understand the interactions between variables and to develop a mathematical model of the relationship.
 The optimal model is one which best explains the pattern of data, but which also makes practical sense for the wider understanding of relationships.
 Assessment techniques try to understand the importance of including particular variables, and the form in which they are best included.

 ### AIC and sensitivty Anaylsis

 This section compares models side by side using assessment techniques to identify the best way of describing the data.
-The 'best' in part is determined by the whether a mode is needed to predict more data, or just to understand the data available.
+The 'best' in part is determined by the whether a model is needed to predict more data, or just to understand the data available.
 Here it is about how best to describe the relationship between Na, UPF, and BP.

 ##  Method Conclusion